How to Install GIMP on Linux Mint 21/20

 This section will provide some essential tips and tricks for getting started with GIMP on Linux Mint.
 These tips will help you become familiar with GIMP’s interface, customization options, and general usage.

-Tip 1: Familiarize Yourself with the Interface
+Familiarize Yourself with GIMP Interface on Linux Mint

 GIMP’s user interface is designed to be user-friendly and adaptable.
 Before diving into editing, take some time to familiarize yourself with the layout and the following key components: